 Open the Azure dashboard and go to the App registrations section of the Azure Active Driectory.

-Open Properties and upload the Pritunl Logo.
+Open Branding and upload the Pritunl Logo.
 Set the Home page URL to the URL of your Pritunl server.
 Then click Save.

 Open the Settings in the Pritunl web console and set Single Sign-On to Azure.
 Copy the Directory ID and Application ID from the steps above.
 Then copy the Azure key value from the earlier steps into Application Secret.
 The Default Single Sign-On Organization will be used if none of the Azure groups match an existing Pritunl organization.